 - Avoid submission errors with built-in validation.

 Applying for Standard NEM-Required Documentation

-You can now enter your information and complete these two essential application steps using the online interconnection tool.
+Complete the two required steps using the online interconnection tool.

 - Step 1: Complete the Agreement and Customer Authorization (A&A) form.
 It must be signed and submitted before continuing to Step 2.